sperinck/sperinck.github.io/index.md

 Contact me at ```sperinck-at-gmail.com```.

 This page is new (updated 17th September 2019), so there isn't much here at the moment.
-More exciting words will be added soon.
+More exciting words will be added soon!

 <!---
 ## Welcome to GitHub Pages